Pagination

 Submit the updated schema to Fauna using the Fauna Dashboard or the Fauna CLI's fauna schema push command.

-2. To get the first page of results, the app can run the following FQL query:
+2. To get the first page of results, the app runs the following FQL query:

 Product.inOrderOfPrice({ from: [0] })!